Why does an early trademark filing date matter?

 If your application is examined first, your trademark may also be registered sooner assuming no opposition.
 In other words, there is no good reason to wait to file if you have decided to move forward with a particular mark.

-Cost savings of an earlier trademark filing date
+What are the cost savings of an earlier trademark filing date?

 You may save a ton of money by filing your trademark application before others.
 If you and another business each apply for similar marks, the earlier-filed trademark application will be examined first.
 Known as the prior-pending application, the earlier application will be reviewed without regard to the date of first use alleged in any later-filed application.
 In other words, examining attorneys do not compare dates of first use when reviewing trademark applications.